kangminsukdotcom/blog/content/_index.md

 menu: "main"
 weight: 1
 ---
-Welcome to Kang's digital home.
-This website is a haven for my thoughts.
+This website is a haven for Kang's thoughts.

 Here're some (maybe) interesting things about myself:
 - My wife and I own a small vegan sandwich shop called [CHEESYLAZY](https://cheesylazy.com/) in Jeju, South Korea.
 We also run a podcast, publish ebooks, and host workshops/meetings.
 Our goal is to be first-class content creators while maintaining the restaurant "too small to fail."